Carbon Dioxide Monitor Covid-19 Prevention Device

 - Air Temperature in Celsius or Fahrenheit degrees

 - Air relative humidity (%)

-The Agent also displays a historical data on CO2 concentration, taking a sample every ten minutes, covering a period of over one hour and a half in total (100 minutes)
+The Monitor also displays historical data on CO2 concentration, taking a sample every six minutes, covering a period of one hour in total.

 Examples of CO2 concentration and the correspondent Air Quality are provided below.